cognitum-octopus/cognipy/docs/_build/html/_sources/grammar.rst.txt

 Controlled Natural Language (CNL)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Cognipy provides an alternative that is more suitable for human users.
+CogniPy provides an alternative that is more suitable for human users.
 We propose to use Controlled English as a knowledge modeling language.
 Supported via Predictive Editor, it prohibits one from entering any sentence that is grammatically or morphologically incorrect and actively helps the user during sentence writing.
 The Controlled English is a subset of Standard English with restricted grammar and vocabulary, in order to reduce the ambiguity and complexity inherent in full English.
 In the last years, Controlled English established itself in various application fields as a powerful knowledge representation language that is readable by humans and processable by computers.
 Texts in Controlled English can be automatically translated into and from description logic, concretely SROIQ, the basis of the semantic web language OWL 2.

 Ontology Editors
 ^^^^^^^^^^^^^^^^
 There are dozens of ontology editors known and their number is increasing every day.
 The most famous is Protégé which allows editing ontology and inspecting the inferred knowledge [http://protege.stanford.edu/].
-Both Protégé and Fluent Editor allow support of knowledge engineering.
-The main difference between Fluent Editor and Protégé, however, lies in the way how the user interacts with the editor.
+Both Protégé and CogniPy allow support of knowledge engineering.
+The main difference between CogniPy and Protégé, however, lies in the way how the user interacts with the editor.
 To understand the meaning of formally ascribed knowledge one is required to have a background in the field of a formal method, especially in logic.
 It is hard to trace a formal knowledge for any authority that does not have such background.
 On the other hand, without the support of formal methods it is almost impossible to trace and understand the impact of even small changes in the knowledge.
-This pragmatic observation of need for a “human-readable language” knowledge modeling language led us to the development of Fluent Editor.
-When using Fluent Editor, users do not need any training in formal logic formalisms nor the ICT support.
+This pragmatic observation of need for a “human-readable language” knowledge modeling language led us to the development of CogniPy.
+When using CogniPy, users do not need any training in formal logic formalisms nor the ICT support.
 They are continuously checked if the entered knowledge fulfills the grammar.
 Additionally, knowledge engineers are provided with the ability to explore the knowledge, due to embedded reasoner that constantly checks the consistency of the knowledge base.

 CogniPy Grammar Intro
 ^^^^^^^^^^^^^^^^^^^^^